Amniocentesis [en Español]

 Amniocentesis for birth defects testing

-Amniotic fluid has cells that have been shed by your developing fetus.
-The cells are checked for the number and size of chromosomes (karyotype) to see if there are any problems that put the baby at risk for certain conditions.
-Testing is most commonly done as early as possible so that women and their families have time to consider their options.
-But amniocentesis cannot find many common birth defects, such as cleft lip, cleft palate, heart problems, and some types of intellectual disability.
+Amniotic fluid has cells that have been shed by your growing fetus.
+The cells are checked for the number and size of chromosomes .
+This can show if there are any problems that put the baby at risk for certain conditions, such as Down syndrome .
+But this test can't find many common birth defects.
+These include cleft lip , cleft palate , heart problems, and some types of intellectual disability .

 Amniocentesis in late pregnancy

-If you are at risk of having your baby early, amniocentesis may be done during the third trimester to see whether your baby's lungs are developed.
-Your developing fetus makes substances that can be found and measured in amniotic fluid.
-The amounts of these substances show how mature the lungs are and if your baby will be able to breathe without help if delivered early.
+If you are at risk of having your baby early, amniocentesis may be done during the third trimester to see if your baby's lungs are fully formed.
+Your growing baby makes substances that can be found in amniotic fluid and measured.
+The amounts of these substances show how mature the lungs are.
+They let you know if your baby will be able to breathe without help if born early.